Baginton: Coventry Airport

-Baginton is the site of Coventry Airport, which lies just southeast of the village.
-First opened in 1936 as Baginton Aerodrome, it has been used for general aviation, flight training and commercial freight and passenger flights.
+Baginton is the site of the former Coventry Airport, which lay just southeast of the village.
+First opened in 1936 as Baginton Aerodrome, it had been used for general aviation, flight training and commercial freight and passenger flights.
 It had a grass surface for aeroplanes to land and take off.
 With the Second World War it became a fighter airfield.
 By October 1941, No. 308 Polish Fighter Squadron was located at Baginton.
+Flight operations ended on 9 May 2026, with final closure on 11 June 2026.
+The site will be redeveloped as a battery gigafactory.
 The Midland Air Museum on Rowley Road is adjacent to the northern boundary of Coventry Airport.

 Landmarks

-The remains of the ancient Roman Lunt Fort have been found in Baginton on the north side of the village.
+The remains of the Lunt Roman fort have been found in Baginton on the north side of the village near The Lunt (the wooded slope from the plateau going down to the River Sowe).
 Parts of the fort were reconstructed in the 1970s, and it has become a popular site for school visits, as well as holding activity days during the summer.

 The Church of St John the Baptist is situated in the old part of Baginton.
 A scenic footpath starts near the church and leads to Stoneleigh.
 Baginton is the site of an old oak tree which is often called the Baginton oak.
 It is about 300–350 years old and is thought to be one of the oldest trees in Warwickshire.
 A nearby public house is called The Oak.

 Henry Percy was imprisoned at Baginton Castle following his son Harry Hotspur's defeat at the Battle of Shrewsbury.
 The ruin that can be seen is of a late fourteenth-century house, but it is not well known due to its location in an area of woodland on private land.
 If Baginton Castle did exist here before this house, there is no sign of its ruins.
 Baginton Castle and Fish Ponds constitute a Scheduled Monument.
 The vestiges of the castle are a Grade II listed building.
 The site was opened to the public in 2009.